apache/nuttx/configs/sama5d3-xplained/README.txt

   NOTE: In most cases, the slow clock will be used as the timer/counter input.
 You should enable the 32.768KHz crystal for the slow clock by calling sam_sckc_enable().
 Otherwise, you will be doing all system timing using the RC clock!
+UPDATE: This will now be selected by default when you configure for TICKLESS support.

   SAMA5 Timer Usage
   -----------------